Aetiocetus: Presence of baleen

 Aetiocetus is unique in its representation of transition from toothed archaeocete to toothless mysticete.
 However, Aetiocetus is not a transitional form in the strictest sense, that is, it cannot be an ancestor to extant Mysticeti.
 More derived forms, such the Cetotheriidae, a family of toothless baleen whales, are contemporaneous with Aetiocetus.
-Hence, whales whose feeding relied entirely on baleen made their stratigraphic appearance before Aetiocetus, meaning that “true” baleen whales existed before Aetiocetus.
+Hence, whales whose feeding relied entirely on baleen made their stratigraphic appearance before Aetiocetus, meaning that "true" baleen whales existed before Aetiocetus.

 Baleen is made of keratin (the same material that comprises claws, hooves, nails, and hair) that grows throughout the whale's life.
 Development of mysticetes indicate that they had a toothed ancestor, as the fetal baleen whale forms tooth buds which are later reabsorbed and do not develop any further.
 However, Aetiocetus presents the evolutionary biologist with evidence for this transition in the fossil record.

 While baleen, as a soft tissue, does not preserve in the fossil record, whale paleontologists are able to identify evidence for baleen attachment in the palates of mysticetes.
 These are evident in what are known as nutrient foramina.
 These nutrient foramina, present on the maxillae of the whale, are associated with grooves and sulci, or fissures, which in life are occupied by branches of the superior alveolar artery and nerve.
 This superior alveolar artery supplies nutrients to the epithelial, or surface cells of the body, from which the baleen continuously develops.
 In all known archaeocetes and odontocetes, nutrient foramina are absent.
 These nutrient foramina are most apparent in A. weltoni, whose holotype has the best-preserved palate.

 The development of nutrient foramina and teeth are closely intertwined in mysticetes: first, an alveolar groove on the palate of the developing mysticete.
 The deciduous teeth form in the groove, and then are reabsorbed, while development of rudimentary baleen plates begin.
 The alveolar groove fills with bone until the laterial nutrient foramina form.
-This close association leads Demere and Berta to hypothesize that Aetiocetus displays an ancient ontogeny, or growth sequence.
+This close association leads Deméré and Berta to hypothesize that Aetiocetus displays an ancient ontogeny, or growth sequence.

 These nutrient foramina are also present on A. cotylalveus and another related aetiocetid, Chonecetus goedertorum.
 Compared to other edentulous, or toothless, mysticetes, the pattern of nutrient foramina is most similar to extant balaenopterids (blue whales and other rorquals) and fossil cetotheres.